LonerTwiggy/RockPaperScissors/README.md

 Per The Odin Project's assignment for the Web Development 101 course, this is my attempt at a solution for creating a game of Rock, Paper Scissors.
 The goal is to create the functions necessary to play 5 rounds of Rock, Paper, Scissors against a computer opponent, choosing randomly, and with input from the user to determine the outcome of the game.
+Revisions needed: The ability to prevent the "Round" counter (in this case, i) from incrementing in case something other than Rock, Paper, or Scissors is entered.